apache/arrow/docs/source/format/CanonicalExtensions.rst

     This allows for interpreting the tensor correctly without accounting for uniform dimensions while still permitting optional optimizations that take advantage of the uniformity.
-  * **ragged_dimensions** = indices of ragged dimensions whose sizes may differ.
-Dimensions where all elements have the same size are called uniform dimensions.
+  * **uniform_dimensions** = indices of dimensions whose sizes are
+    guaranteed to remain constant.
 Indices are a subset of all possible dimension indices ([0, 1, .., N-1]).
-    Ragged dimensions list can be left out.
-In that case all dimensions are assumed ragged.
+    The uniform dimensions must still be represented in the `shape` field, and must always be the same value for all tensors in the array -- this allows code to interpret the tensor correctly without accounting for uniform dimensions while still permitting optional optimizations that take advantage of the uniformity. uniform_dimensions can be left out, in which case it is assumed that all dimensions might be variable.

 * Description of the serialization: